 Chancery Courts are the other general jurisdiction courts for the state, and they handle matters of equity, domestic relations including adoptions, child custody, divorces, guardianships, wills, and mental health cases.
 They also handle real property cases and challenges to the constitutionality of state laws.
-In Mississippi counties that do not have a County Court, Chancery Courts also handle juvenile matters including juvenile delinquency, child abuse, and neglect.
+In MS counties that do not have a County Court, Chancery Courts also handle juvenile matters including juvenile delinquency, child abuse, and neglect.
 These courts rarely use a jury and instead are overseen by a chancellor.
 State law does allow litigants to request a jury trial in Chancery Court.
-Mississippi is split into 20 Chancery Court districts and has 52 judges presiding over these courts.
+MS is split into 20 Chancery Court districts and has 52 judges presiding over these courts.

 County Courts in Mississippi are limited jurisdiction courts with exclusive jurisdiction over eminent domain cases, juvenile issues and other types of legal matters.
 Some of these courts are split into Youth Courts where a County judge presides and handles all juvenile matters.
 These courts share jurisdiction with both Chancery and Circuit Courts for some civil proceedings.
 They can handle civil claims up to $200,000 then the higher courts take over.
 They can also resolve non-capital felony offenses, issue search warrants, set bond and hold preliminary hearings.
 The state has 22 County Courts with 30 judges presiding.
 Each judge is elected and serves a four-year term.

-Municipal Courts in Mississippi are the final type of limited jurisdiction court for the state, and they handle misdemeanors, local ordinance violations, and traffic offenses.
+Municipal Courts in in the state are the final type of limited jurisdiction court for the state, and they handle misdemeanors, local ordinance violations, and traffic offenses.
 These courts hold a lot of initial hearings where defendants are charged and advised of their rights.
 Municipal Courts also hold bond hearings and preliminary felony hearings.
 Another off-shoot of Municipal Courts are Youth Courts which focus solely on juvenile issues.
-Mississippi has 237 Municipal Courts.
+MS has 237 Municipal Courts.
 Most municipalities have at least one or more.
 Municipal Court judges are appointed by the town government, and each serve a different term of office.